gioUbbiali/Food-Systems-Sustainability-Meta-Framework-FSSMF/README.md

 This repository maintains the FSSMF Atlas, a series of graphical nodes-and-edges-based illustrations (Charts), structuring the FSSMF vocabulary.
 Currently, FSSMF adopts the [OBO-Foundry](https://obofoundry.org/) perspective of ontological realism (see for instance [Arp et al. (2015)](https://mitpress.mit.edu/9780262527811/building-ontologies-with-basic-formal-ontology/) and [Smith and Ceusters (2010)](https://philarchive.org/rec/SMIORA-2)).
 Future versions of the FSSMF Atlas will also adopt alternative ontological perspectives.

+FSSMF and its Atlas aim primarily to support the consistent design of ontologies addressing food systems sustainability.

 ## Material

 Currently, this repository hosts the FSSMF Atlas charts.